-The Darwinex risk manager is an algorithm that manages a DARWIN's risk level independently of the risk undertaken by the trader.
+The Darwinex risk manager is an algorithm that manages the risk of DARWIN assets independently of the risk undertaken by the trader.

 1. Fulfill the FCA regulations